sendwithus/docs/v1/customers.md

 - email       -- Email (key) of the customer
 - data (optional)       -- Key/Value data for customer profile
+- locale (optional)     -- Specify a locale for this customer

 #### Sample Request: